 Do volunteers work directly with people who are deaf and hard of hearing?

 Some volunteers do – please see our vacancies page for details of specific volunteer roles.

 No – because we do not pay you for your volunteering, we only reimburse expenses.
 If you have any concerns, then please contact your nearest Jobcentre Plus.

 For roles based in our office in Shrewsbury there is no requirement for a Disclosure and Barring Service (DBS) check, because you will not be volunteering directly with children or adults with care and support needs.
 For roles based in Signal: The Hub we will be required to request a DBS check, because you would be volunteering directly with members of the public, who may include adults with care and support needs.

 Is your office accessible?

-Unfortunately access to our head office in Shrewsbury is restricted, as it is not open to the public and is in an old building.
+Unfortunately access to our office in Shrewsbury is restricted, as it is not open to the public and is in an old building.
 It has steps and stairs and lacks parking spaces.
-If you are interested in volunteering and believe that these restrictions may prevent you from coming into the office, then please contact us to arrange an interview, at a site suitable for you, about options for volunteering.
+If you are interested in volunteering and believe that these restrictions may prevent you from coming into the office, please contact us to arrange an interview, at a site suitable for you, about options for volunteering.